-- In the solid color option shown below, we used a contrasting thread so you could best see the two parallel lines of stitching.
-You would, of course, use matching thread.
-As with the hem below, the double lines of stitching help stabilize this very lightweight fabric.
+- In the solid color option shown below, we used a contrasting Thread so you could best see the two parallel lines of stitching (the original Seam and the edgestitching).
+You would, of course, use matching Thread.
+As with the Hem below, the double lines of stitching help stabilize this very lightweight fabric.

 Creating the narrow hems all around

-- Fold the edge to the wrong side along the stitching line, but rolling the line of stitching just slightly over so it sits on the wrong side.
+- Fold the edge to the Wrong side along the stitching line, but rolling the line of stitching just slightly over so it too sits on the Wrong side.
 Press in place.

 - Repeat for the remaining sides, creating a simple square overlap at each corner.

-NOTE: The pretty finished look of this seam is very similar to the traditional “rolled hem” on which we did a recent tutorial on creating on your sewing machine with a specialty presser foot.
+NOTE: The pretty finished look of this Seam is very similar to the traditional “rolled Hem” on which we did a tutorial on creating on your sewing machine with a specialty presser foot.
 However, with this very, very soft fabric in general and with a stripe like we used in particular, we do not recommend using a Rolled Hem foot.
-It has a tendency to pull the fabric giving your edge a stretched or ripply look and distorting the stripe.
+It can have a tendency to pull the fabric giving your edge a stretched or ripply look and distorting the stripe.